Kodylow/old-hermes/README.md

 Hermes is an asynchronous lightning address server that uses Fedimint Ecash on the backend.
 The protocol flow of Hermes is as follows:

+**Note:** The Hermes server does not receive the ecash (**unless it's lying and giving its own invoices and not following the protocol at all, which it might be doing or could be compromised**), it is locked as a Fedimint Lightning Gateway Contract to the User's Pubkey.
+It doesn't even need to send you the notification, your Fedimint Client can scan for the payment on its own.
+The notification just makes the scan faster by telling the client to look for a specific payment or set of payments.

 ## Registration

 1. Users register their Nostr public key and username with the Hermes server.
 This registration process creates a lightning address for the user.